KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/custom.md

 This document is a work in progress (WIP)

 We are fortunate to have been gifted the ability to launch provable ecosystems to build upon.
-This tutorial begins with a quick foundation of core concepts then moving into how to make dApps with layer-1, on-chain consensus.
+This tutorial begins with a quick foundation of core concepts then moving into how to make software with layer-1, on-chain consensus.
 The smart-UTXO system of Komodo's Crypto-Conditions.
 Consensus & Smart Contract customizations.

 ## Blockchain Core Concepts
 * Public key cryptography is used when a private and public key pair are used for proving something.